What Is Cost Per Hire (CPH)?

 - Realizing the cost of and avoiding bad hires is always something to be aware of and be improving upon in your company.
 With the average cost of a bad hire being two to three times the employee’s salary, having a standardized hiring process in place will help to ensure your company maximizes the benefits of staying on top of your cost per hire.

-Minimize Your CPH With Newton’s Recruitment Software
+Minimize Your Cost Per Hire (CPH) With Newton’s Recruitment Software

 Calculating your cost per hire is essential for effective recruiting.
 However, doing so manually can be a cumbersome task.
 With Newton’s built-in recruiting analytics you can quickly and easily track every part of the hiring process, minimizing your CPH and making your life a whole lot easier.
 Newton’s applicant tracking system is built by recruiters, easy to use, easy to set up and designed to manage the entire recruiting lifecycle end-to-end.
 Want to learn more?
 Request a 30 minute demo today.